Neha Kakkar: Artistry and image

 Kakkar is very active on social media platforms including Instagram, Twitter, Facebook and YouTube page.
 In October 2019, she received the Instagram trophy, celebrating the first Indian musician and the fifth Indian to reach the milestone.

 In 2017, Kakkar was included in the list of 35 boldest entrepreneurs of India who are changing the game in various industries.
 The same year she appeared in the Forbes Celebrity 100, a list based on income and popularity of India's celebrities.
 She was listed at the sixty-fourth spot in 2017 and twenty-ninth spot in 2019.
 In 2019, Kakkar was listed on position second among the most-viewed female artists on YouTube with 4.2 billion views worldwide.

 In December 2020, she appeared in the list of Asia's 100 Digital Stars by Forbes.
 That same month, she launched an exclusive Masterclass for the aspiring singers with FrontRow.

 Personal life

-Kakkar and actor Himansh Kohli were in a romantic relationship since 2014.
-In September 2018, they officially announced their relationship on national television and revealed that they will tie the knot soon.
+Kakkar was in a romantic relationship with actor Himansh Kohli since 2014.
+In September 2018, they officially announced their relationship on national television and revealed that they were planning to tie the knot soon.
 However, three months later, an Instagram post by Kakkar revealed that the couple broke-up.

 Kakkar met Punjabi musical artist Rohanpreet Singh in Chandigarh for the first time and they soon fell in love.
 On 24 October 2020, they got married in a Gurdwara in New Delhi.